Tales of Monkey Island: Plot

-As Morgan reluctantly delivers Guybrush to de Singe, Guybrush is seized by the townspeople and put on trial for multiple crimes - chief among them having released the pox across the Gulf of Melange.
+As Morgan reluctantly delivers Guybrush to de Singe, Guybrush is seized by the townspeople and put on trial for multiple crimes—chief among them having released the pox across the Gulf of Melange.
 LeChuck exonerates Guybrush by implicating himself in the creation of the pox, and produces evidence that all previous confrontations between Guybrush and LeChuck had been orchestrated by the Voodoo Lady; the two are imprisoned, and Guybrush is released.
 As Guybrush prepares to cure the pox with La Esponja Grande, he finds Morgan murdered in de Singe's laboratory.
 At the wind machine, de Singe traps Guybrush and Elaine, and believes that his experiments with Guybrush's hand are on the verge of granting him immortality.
 However, de Singe falls into the wind machine and is disintegrated; Guybrush then uses La Esponja Grande to absorb the pox.
 LeChuck arrives to free the two, but as Guybrush thanks him, LeChuck impales him on the Cutlass of Kaflu, and uses La Esponja Grande to transfer the pox's potency to himself.

 Now deceased, Guybrush finds his spiritual self at the Crossroads: the place where the living and dead realms meet.
 With the assistance of Morgan's spirit, he finds a spell that embodies courage, anchor, direction and sacrifice, and returns to the land of the living as a ghost.
 LeChuck however absorbs the massive amount of energy generated by a dimensional rift Guybrush opens; the pox was engineered by LeChuck to achieve this goal.
 Elaine, in an apparent act of betrayal, becomes LeChuck's demon bride.
 Guybrush repossesses his dead body and shrinks La Esponja Grande, reversing LeChuck's hold over Elaine.
 LeChuck attacks Guybrush, who lures the demon pirate into the rift.
 There, LeChuck is simultaneously stabbed by Elaine and Morgan, which destroys his physical and spiritual forms.
 Stranded alone at the crossroads, Guybrush realizes that he has one more item that meets the spell's criteria for his return: Elaine's wedding ring.
-He uses it to restore himself to life and return to his wife.
+He uses it to restore himself to life and return to Elaine, who reveals her reason for becoming LeChuck's bride was to ensure that Guybrush would rescue her and defeat LeChuck.
 The spirit of Morgan delivers a jar containing the essence of LeChuck to the Voodoo Lady, in exchange for her return to the land of the living.